shadoweavers/sdbx/README.md

        source ./venv/bin/activate
        ```

-3. Then, run the following command to install `comfyui` into your current environment.
+3. Then, run the following command to install `sdbxui` into your current environment.
 This will correctly select the version of pytorch that matches the GPU on your machine (NVIDIA or CPU on Windows, NVIDIA AMD or CPU on Linux):
    ```shell
    pip install -e ".[dev]"
    ```
 4. To run the web server:
     ```shell
-    comfyui
+    sdbxui
     ```
    To run tests:
     ```shell
     pytest tests/inference
     (cd tests-ui && npm ci && npm run test:generate && npm test)
     ```
-   You can use `comfyui` as an API.
-Visit the [OpenAPI specification](comfy/api/openapi.yaml).
+   You can use `sdbxui` as an API.
+Visit the [OpenAPI specification](sdbx/api/openapi.yaml).
 This file can be used to generate typed clients for your preferred language.
 5. To create the standalone binary:
     ```shell
-    python -m PyInstaller --onefile --noupx -n ComfyUI --add-data="comfy/;comfy/" --paths $(pwd) --paths comfy/cmd main.py
+    python -m PyInstaller --onefile --noupx -n ComfyUI --add-data="sdbx/;sdbx/" --paths $(pwd) --paths sdbx/cmd main.py
     ```

-Because pip installs the package as editable with `pip install -e .`, any changes you make to the repository will affect the next launch of `comfy`.
+Because pip installs the package as editable with `pip install -e .`, any changes you make to the repository will affect the next launch of `sdbx`.
 In IDEA based editors like PyCharm and IntelliJ, the Relodium plugin supports modifying your custom nodes or similar code while the server is running.

 ## Linux Development Dependencies